Package 'scientific'

 Details

-and it works for both HTML (‘<span class="newthought">text</span>’) and PDF (‘\newthought{text}’) output.
+'newthought()' can be used in inline R expressions in R Markdown “'r 'r newthought(Some text)' “' and it works for both HTML (‘<span class="newthought">text</span>’) and PDF (‘\newthought{text}’) output.

-margin_note() can be used in inline R expressions to write a margin note (like a sidenote but not numbered).
+'margin_note()' can be used in inline R expressions to write a margin note (like a sidenote but not numbered).

-quote_footer() formats text as the footer of a quote.
-It puts text in ‘<footer></footer>’ for HTML output, and after ‘\hfill’ for LaTeX output (to right-align text).
+'quote_footer()' formats text as the footer of a quote.
+It puts 'text' in ‘<footer></footer>’ for HTML output, and after ‘\hfill’ for LaTeX output (to right-align text).

-sans_serif() applies sans-serif fonts to text.
+'sans_serif()' applies sans-serif fonts to 'text'.

 Value

-a PDF or HTML notebook output based on the R markdown document provided
+an HTML notebook output based on the R markdown document provided

 Examples